AaronTian-stack/CUDA-Path-Tracer/README.md

 The glTF format uses PBR materials based on the roughness and metallic specular model.
 This fits perfectly with the shading model I implemented.
 Materials can have a texture map and a constant value for albedo, roughness/metallic, normal map, and emission.
 If these texture maps are present, they are used during shading.

 I also use the camera defined in the glTF file if it exists.
-This lets me easily set up scenes in a 3D modeling program such as Blender and export them for use in my path tracer.
+This lets me easily frame scenes in a 3D modeling program such as Blender and export them for use in my path tracer.

 <div align="center">
   <img src="img/robot_render.png" alt="robot">